shmorri/docs-casa-prod/docs/source/administration/installation.md

 ## Gluu Server pre-requirements

-Casa must be installed on the same server or VM as an operational Gluu Server 3.1.6 instance with at least the following components installed:
+Casa must be installed on the same server or VM as an operational Gluu Server 3.1.6 instance with at least the following components:
 - Apache
 - LDAP
 - oxAuth